-Abigail W over 1 year ago from United States
+Abigail W almost 2 years ago from United States

 This helped me alot with my homework.
 I learned that bullying can hurt a lot of people and it's not okay to bully other people because I wouldn't want anybody to do that to you.
 I also learned that somebody will always be ther to help you.
 STOP BULLYING...

-keyara A over 1 year ago from inglewood
+keyara A almost 2 years ago from inglewood

 Thank you for this wonderful commercial spot.
 We may not be able to control the bully but we can control what we do in response.
 We can commit to be the one that picks up the books and befriends the one being bullied.

-Kim over 1 year ago from American Fork, Utah
+Kim almost 2 years ago from American Fork, Utah

 I cried when I saw this commercial.
 My son has just recently gone through bullying at school.
 It started with a group of boys knocking his books out of his hands.
 Then, esclated to punching and other things until my son was too scared to return to school.

 THANKS!!!!! so much for creating this commercial and others like it!!!
 Keep it up!
 I wish schools would take bullying serious.
 Having a "policy" isn't enough---administration needs to TAKE ACTION.